DataDog/datadog-api-client-ruby/docs/v1/OrganizationsAPI.md

 > <IdpResponse> upload_id_p_for_org(public_id, idp_file)

-Upload IdP metadata

-There are a couple of options for updating the Identity Provider (IdP) metadata from your SAML IdP.  * **Multipart Form-Data**: Post the IdP metadata file using a form post.  * **XML Body:** Post the IdP metadata file as the body of the request.
+There are a couple of options for updating the Identity Provider (IdP) metadata from your SAML IdP.

+* **Multipart Form-Data**: Post the IdP metadata file using a form post.

+* **XML Body:** Post the IdP metadata file as the body of the request.

 ### Examples